 What can I do to support my tenant?

 Landlords, agents and tenants need to work together during this period and follow public health advice.

-- Worried about the welfare of your tenant?
-Get advice from the community response team on 0300 1237052
+- if you are worried about the welfare of your tenant, get advice from the community response team on 0300 1237052

 My tenant has stopped paying rent, what can I do?

 - speak to your tenant to explore the situation; it may be that they have lost their income

 - explore the possibility of deferring some rent payments until after the three month period has passed with an agreement for repayment

 - obtain tenants agreement to refer them to the Housing Early Prevention Service or other support services so they can apply for benefits and support

 - ask your mortgage company for a ‘mortgage holiday’; this entitles you to a three month break period